frankliworld/api/README.md

 # api
- creating apis with node, we use mongodb to store and then be consumed
+ creating apis with express in node, we use mongodb to store and then be consumed